-Festival Film & TV was founded in 1992 by independent
+Festival Film & TV was founded in 1992

 The company is best known for its successful Catherine Cookson mini series, which became a major ITV brand.
 In all, Festival produced 15 mini-series for ITV, based on the novels by best-selling author Dame Catherine Cookson.